Jay-AiTechlabs/deejays_shortlets_website-/README.md

-# Dejays Homes & Shortlets - Luxury Apartment Rental Website
+# Deejays Homes & Shortlets - Luxury Apartment Rental Website

 A modern, responsive website for a premium shortlet apartment rental service in Abuja, Nigeria.
 Built with React 19, Tailwind CSS 4, and TypeScript.